 In addition, there is an arbitrator server.
 The arbitrator is required as the database cluster needs to be 2*n+1 nodes (odd number).

-I believe that if you have already read my other articles, I do not need to remind you that the behaviour of this deployment is far to be as a standalone server.
-I recommend to read them again if you do not remember.
+I believe that if you have already read my other articles, I do not need to remind you that the behaviour of this deployment is far from being a standalone server.
+I recommend reading them again if you do not remember.
 However, I will list the outstanding points.
 First the pros:

 Now the cons: